angristan/angristan/README.md

 I am a french software engineering student and apprentice [@scaleway](https://github.com/scaleway).

 I love ≡𝐺𝑂, and like to contribute to open-source projects on my free time.
+I spend too much time on GitHub, so you might find interesting things in my starred projects.

 ### My projects